Updated: Feb 27

 A business plan is a living, written document that describes in detail how a business is going to achieve its goals.
-It is a road map that provides marketing, financial, and operational direction, so that it can avoid many of the bumps in the road along the way.
+It is a road map that provides marketing, financial, and operational direction, so that your small business can avoid many of the bumps in the road along the way.
 It is also extremely helpful when seeking investors or financial help, because it allows people to visualize the opportunity your business provides.

 So, what exactly are the components of a business plan?
-According to the Small Buisness Administration (SBA) and Small Business Development Center (SBDC), there are several components of a business plan that you should be aware of.
+According to the Small Business Administration (SBA) and Small Business Development Center (SBDC), there are several key components of a business plan that you should be aware of.

 1. Executive Summary

-The Executive Summary is just that- a summary.
+The Executive Summary is just that, a summary.
 It's a short dive into what your business idea is, the market opportunity, and how you intend to make it succeed.